AdamKyle/flare/resources/info/npc-kingdoms/section-1.md

     </a>
 </div>

-Players will see there maps update automatically to reflect that there is a new yellow kingdom: NPC Kingdoms
+Players will see their maps update automatically to reflect that there is a new yellow kingdom: NPC Kingdoms

 <div class="mb-4">
     <a href="/storage/info/npc-kingdoms/images/npc-kingdom.png" class="glightbox">